gonzalocasas/arduino-lorawan-modem-lib/README.md

 ## Credits

-This library is a direct port of the excellent [`The Things Network` library for Arduino Devices](https://github.com/TheThingsNetwork/arduino-device-lib) by [Johan Stokking et al](AUTHORS).
+The library is a direct port of the excellent [`The Things Network` library for Arduino Devices](https://github.com/TheThingsNetwork/arduino-device-lib) by [Johan Stokking et al](AUTHORS), and it (mostly) preserves API compatibility to the original.

-This library aims to preserve API compatibility to the original, but the underlying implementation will be substantially different.
-Despite of that, the original author list and some copyright notices are kept untouched.